 Dr. Jessica Nydia Pabón is a diasporic Puerto Rican feminist scholar.
 She received her Ph.D. in Performance Studies from New York University, her MA in Women’s Studies from the University of Arizona, and her BFA in Sculpture from UMass Dartmouth.
 She’s dedicated to action-oriented research and spends her time thinking at the intersections of identity, community, art, and resistance.

-Associate Professor of Women’s, Gender, and Sexuality Studies at SUNY New Paltz, she is the first Puerto Rican woman to be hired and tenured in the department, and one of a handful of women of color to teach in the program since its founding as the Women’s Studies Program in 1974.
-Dr. Pabón-Colón is also an affiliate in the Latin American and Caribbean Studies Program.
-She received her Ph.D. in Performance Studies from New York University and her MA in Women’s Studies from the University of Arizona.
+Associate Professor of Women’s, Gender, and Sexuality Studies at SUNY New Paltz, Dr. Pabón is the first Puerto Rican woman to be hired and tenured in the department, and one of a handful of women of color to teach in the program since its founding as the Women’s Studies Program in 1974.
+Dr. Pabón is also an affiliate in the Latin American, Caribbean, and Latinx Studies Program at SUNY New Paltz.

 Her teaching and research areas include Women’s, Gender, and Sexuality Studies; Cultural Studies (Subcultural, Urban, Youth, Digital); Performance Studies/Theories; Black and Latina/o/x Performance and Visual Culture Studies/Theories (specialization in Hip-Hop Studies); Women of Color Feminisms; LGBT & Queer Studies/Theories; and the Digital Humanities.
-Her research is primarily concerned with how historically underrepresented and disenfranchised individuals and communities negotiate the relationship between identity, belonging, oppression, and liberation through performance (on and off stage).
-Her goal is always to utilize her privileged position within academia to amplify, foster, and co-create practices of liberation from white settler cisheteropatriarchal ideologies and institutions.
+She is a qualitative ethnographer trained in various methods for talking with people, centering their experiences, and offering intersectional and interdisciplinary analyses of those experiences.